sq6emm/snifficom/README.md

-IC-7300 CI-V sniffer to drive ATU and antenna switch.
+IC-7610 CI-V sniffer to drive ATU and RF2KS PA using N1MM UDP messages

 After simple adaptation should work for your ICOM also.